 If you want to take pictures of the dreamy Ha Long Bay or hop over to Ho Chi Minh, you’ll have to have a visa.

-Get our go to guide for our favorite city in Vietnam
+Get our go to guide for one of our favorite cities in Vietnam

 All about visiting Hanoi